cxlib/sas-library-cxtf/README.md

 The numbers for Fail, Skip and Pass are the number of assertions, just to get us going.

-More comprehensive reporting is in the plans.
+More comprehensive reporting and test metrics are next in the plans.